 I like to set my batter filled bread pan on my oven (so the baking soda can percolate and expand a bit) before actually putting it in the oven to cook.
 I let it sit there for about 10 to 15 minutes.
 While my batter percolates on the stove (here’s the optional part), I wash the dishes.
 This is the only time I don’t mind doing the dishes.
-I sometimes lick a some of the batter from the bowl, the wooden spoon, and my fingers, before setting it in the sink to wash.
+I sometimes lick some of the batter from the bowl, and the wooden spoon, before setting it in the sink to wash.

 Bake at 350 degrees for 50 minutes to 55 minutes(with a toothpick coming out clean from the centre of it).
 You should let it sit for about 15 minutes before eating, so it can cool down and get itself together.
 Then go ahead and eat it! 🙂